unnikked/Segnalibro/README.md

 <p align="center"><img src="public/apple-icon.png"/></p>

-Save and comment your preferite links from the web.
+Save and comment your favorite links from the web.
 It's just a bookmarking application.

 Built with Laravel 5.5 - [Screenshots](https://imgur.com/a/G2fO5)